 3. to present grammatical mechanisms in simple structures, easy to

 understand (even visually, if possible, to help beginners most);

 4. to present grammar from two perspectives: Morphology and Syntax;

 5. to present the "universal English grammar", not some

-regional, or national versions.
+regional, or national version.